damonto/estkme-cloud/README.md

 cloud.esim.cyou
 ```

+And, you can visit the [eSIM.cyou Status Page](https://status.esim.cyou) to check the server status.

 ### Installation

 You can download the binary release from the [releases page](https://github.com/damonto/estkme-cloud/releases) or you can build it yourself.